-For those that are unfamiliar with the area, Rogers Pass is THE Canadian ski touring mecca, harbouring some of the best runs in North America.
-Well-known for its huge snowfall and truly wild terrain, its…
+For those unfamiliar with the area, Rogers Pass is one of Canada’s prime ski touring mecca, harbouring some of the best backcountry terrain in North America.
+Well-known for its huge snowfall and truly wild terrain,…

 Jupiter Traverse: An Exhilarating Ski-Mo Epic